tecton-ai/tecton-mcp/README.md

 | `get_full_tecton_sdk_reference_tool`    | Fetches the complete Tecton SDK reference, including all available classes and functions.
 Use when a broad overview of the SDK is needed. |
 | `query_tecton_sdk_reference_tool`       | Fetches the Tecton SDK reference for a specified list of classes or functions.
 Ideal for targeted information on specific SDK components.   |

+> ℹ️ **Feature Services**: If the MCP server is configured with a `TECTON_API_KEY` environment variable, the MCP server will register Tecton Feature Services as tools.
+This makes it possible for agents to query online feature services for fresh features from batch, streaming and real-time data sources.

 ## Architecture

 The Tecton MCP integrates with LLM-powered editors like Cursor to provide tool-based context and assistance for feature engineering: